 *Description: Once they have reached adult hood, the females will be a bit plumper in the abdominal area.
 The skunk loach looks just like a skunk with its long black stripe on its back, hence the name skunk loach.
 It looks just like any other loach in the Botia family with its distinctive mouth and body shape.

 *Recommended Tank Size and Temperament: This is a very active little fish which should be kept in groups of no less then 3, 5 is recommended.
 Even that it’s a bottom feeder, it swims in all levels of the tank.

 Make sure that you have either sand or fine to medium gravel as a substrate so they don’t get hurt.
 Plants are very much appreciated so is definitely bogwood/ driftwood as well.

 *Water Parameters: pH 6.8 to 7.8; Temperature: around 78°-86°F

-*Typical food: They enjoy very much algae wafers as well as brine shrimp pellets.
-They also go for any Good Quality Flake food put in, for feeding other fish you might keep with them.
+*Typical food: They enjoy algae wafers as well as brine shrimp pellets.
+They also go for any good quality flake or crumble food put in but are sensitive to long term use of fish foods exceeding established healthy energy points/levels.
 Freeze/Dried Brine shrimp and Blood worms as a treat, are always appreciated and loved by them.

 *Contributors Notes: By Eve (from Everything Aquatic)